ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 ## References

-Aristotle. *Physics*.
+- Aristotle. *Physics*.
 Translated by Robin Waterfield.
 Oxford University Press, 1996.

-Augustine of Hippo. *Confessions*.
+- Augustine of Hippo. *Confessions*.
 Translated by Henry Chadwick.
 Oxford University Press, 1991.

-Bergson, Henri. *Time and Free Will: An Essay on the Immediate Data of Consciousness*.
+- Bergson, Henri. *Time and Free Will: An Essay on the Immediate Data of Consciousness*.
 Translated by F. L. Pogson.
 Allen & Unwin, 1910.

-Bergson, Henri. *Matter and Memory*.
+- Bergson, Henri. *Matter and Memory*.
 Translated by Nancy Margaret Paul and W. Scott Palmer.
 Allen & Unwin, 1911.

-Deleuze, Gilles. *Difference and Repetition*.
+- Deleuze, Gilles. *Difference and Repetition*.
 Translated by Paul Patton.
 Columbia University Press, 1994.

-Deleuze, Gilles. *Bergsonism*.
+- Deleuze, Gilles. *Bergsonism*.
 Translated by Hugh Tomlinson and Barbara Habberjam.
 Zone Books, 1988.

-Gaitan, Oscar. *Does Time Need Me, or Do I Need Time?* Zenodo, 2026. [https://doi.org/10.5281/zenodo.15302684](https://doi.org/10.5281/zenodo.15302684)

-Gaitan, Oscar. *Zero Returned: An Ontological Reading of Decimal Structure*.
-Zenodo, 2026. [https://doi.org/10.5281/zenodo.19893877](https://doi.org/10.5281/zenodo.19893877)

-Hume, David. *A Treatise of Human Nature*.
+- Hume, David. *A Treatise of Human Nature*.
 Oxford University Press, 2000.

-Locke, John. *An Essay Concerning Human Understanding*.
+- Locke, John. *An Essay Concerning Human Understanding*.
 Oxford University Press, 1975.

-Plutarch. *Life of Theseus*.
+- Plutarch. *Life of Theseus*.
 Translated by John Dryden.
 Modern Library, 2001.

-Thomas Aquinas. *Summa Theologiae*.
+- Thomas Aquinas. *Summa Theologiae*.
 Translated by the Fathers of the English Dominican Province.
 Benziger Bros., 1947.